alvarcarto/url-to-pdf-api/README.md

   emulateScreenMedia: true,

   // If true, page is scrolled to the end before rendering
+  // Note: this makes rendering a bit slower
   scrollPage: false,

   // Passed to Puppeteer page.waitFor()